 Caracal is the best-known ruin in Belize and one of the largest in the Mayan world.
 Just south of San Ignacio, in the foothills of the Maya Mountains, it covers 30 square miles with much of it yet to be excavated.
 There are numerous plazas, astronomic observatories, royal tombs, palaces and temples for youngsters to run wild in.
 Caracol’s main pyramid is called the Sky Palace and children will love clambering to the top for breath-taking views over the surrounding jungle.

 West of San Ignacio lies another impressive Mayan site.
 Situated on a limestone ridge, Xunantunich is reached by a hand-cranked ferry, which crosses the El Mopan river – great fun for children.
 The ruin’s most impressive landmark is El Castillo, the second highest in Belize.
 At 127 feet it is a steep climb to the top but worth it for the views out over into neighbouring Guatemala.

-OK so not exactly in Belize, however it is well worth popping across the border into Guatemala for a few days to explore these phenomenal ruins – not least due to the excitement of a small plane ride over the jungle, which is an adventure for children in itself.
-This massive site lies deep in the heart of the Tikal National Reserve and has to be everyone’s idea of a classic jungle ruin with the roots and branches of the dense foliage creeping between the ancient structures.
+OK so not exactly in Belize, however it is well worth popping across the border into Guatemala for a few days to explore these phenomenal ruins.
+This massive site lies deep in the heart of the Tikal National Reserve and has to be everyone’s idea of a classic jungle ruin, with the roots and branches of the dense foliage creeping between the ancient structures.